4rn0h/Rdealership/Royamotorsuk Tasks.md

 ## To be completed
  -Scan the the project and understand the code, add this screens
     -Favourites management, Sales Agent dashboard
-    -Switch from Navbar to Header for all the pages, with contents from NavBar -WhyChooseUs not showing on the homepage
-    -also update your Home page the same way (removing its local CallToAction import), so _app.js is the single source of truth for CTA placement?
+    -Switch from Navbar to Header for all the pages, with contents from NavBar - Done -WhyChooseUs not showing on the homepage - Done -also update your Home page the same way (removing its local CallToAction import), so _app.js is the single source of truth for CTA placement?

 ## Completed
- -change everywhere where luxauto is mentioned to RoyaMotorsUk -add a navbar with page links(rearranged) Home(missing), Collection(available), {RoyaMotorsUk-brand name to be in the middle} About(missing), contacts, SignUp/Login-Use an icon for this
+ -change everywhere where luxauto is mentioned to RoyaMotorsUk -add a navbar with page links(rearranged) Home(missing), Collection(available), {RoyaMotorsUk-brand name to be in the middle} About(missing), contacts, SignUp/Login-Use an icon for this - Done

 ## Contents
 -get content and style from the below links